YukonWRB/WRBtools/README.md

 This package should contain *only* utilities used by or useful to more than one discipline within the WRB.
 For example, the ability to fetch data from the Aquarius web-hosted server is of use to hydrology (via the WRBfloods package) and to groundwater (via the WRBGW package).

-It is imperative that you consider all possible use-cases when designing or modifying functions within this package, as they are dependencies to multiple packages with different lead authors.
+It is imperative that you consider all possible use-cases when designing or modifying functions within this package, as they are or will be dependencies to multiple packages with different lead authors.
+Changes to function outputs can be especially problematic.
 Consequently, this project shall be governed according to the following rules:

 1. Function development should **begin** with a tightly defined set of desired outputs.
 Please consider all possible use-cases.